jlmelville/sneer/docs/dimensionality.md

 $$

 This could be useful for estimating the intrinsic dimensionality associated with a perplexity even when not using multiscaling.
+However, as noted by Lee and co-workers, the use of the gaussian bandwidth compared to the "hard" cutoff of a ball with a fixed radius means that the estimation is subject to edge effects.
+Therefore, in multiscaling, only the dimensionality averaged over all points in the dataset is used.